dailyraisin/safekeep/README.md

 $ inkwell <source> <destination>
 ```

-Inkwell will fully backup any files that have been modified since your last backup, while only hard linking any unchanged files to their most recent backups.
+Any changes made to `<source>` will be fully backed up!
+Otherwise `inkwell` knows not make full copies of unchanged files.

-Each time inkwell is run, a timestamped backup is made with the convention `back-YYYY-MM-DD.HH-mm-ss`.
+Each time inkwell is run, a timestamped backup is made with the convention `back-YYYY-MM-DD.HH-mm-ss`, as well as a link called `current` which points to it.

 A `<destination>` directory might look something like this:
 ```